-Enhance Your HVAC System With UV Lights
+Enhance Your HVAC System With a UV Light Air Purifier

 Although your HVAC system’s primary purpose is to keep you warm in the winter and cool in the summer, it can also play a key role in maintaining your home’s indoor air quality.
-Along with physical filters, UV lights can work with your HVAC system to neutralize mould, viruses, some allergens and other air contaminants.
+Along with physical filters, UV lights can work with your HVAC system to neutralize mould, viruses, some allergens and other airborne contaminants.

 What Is UV Light and What Is It Used for?